Recovering From Identity Theft

-If you have been the victim of identity theft, there are a number of steps you can take to help recover.
+If you have been the victim of identity theft, there are a number of steps you can take to recover.

-If a fraudulent state return has been filed, it is likely one has been filed at the federal level, too.
+If a fraudulent state return has been filed, it is likely one has been filed at the federal level too.

 Contact the IRS Identity Protection Specialist Unit at 1 (800) 908-4490, or complete the IRS Identity Theft Affidavit, Form 14039.